user8088/pos-dashboard-ui/API_DOCUMENTATION.md

 ## Notes

 1. **Authentication**: All core endpoints require authentication via Bearer token
+2. **Role-Based Access**:
+   - Admin users have full access to all features
+   - Staff users cannot access expense management, transactions, or user management
+   - Only admin users can create new accounts via the registration endpoint
+3. **User Management Protection**:
+   - Admins cannot delete their own account
+   - Cannot delete or demote the last admin in the system
+   - Password updates are optional when editing users
-2. **CORS**: Make sure your frontend domain is configured in the CORS settings
+4. **CORS**: Make sure your frontend domain is configured in the CORS settings
-3. **Validation**: All input data is validated according to Laravel validation rules
+5. **Validation**: All input data is validated according to Laravel validation rules
-4. **Relationships**: Stock items are linked to Units via foreign keys, and optionally to Categories
+6. **Relationships**: Stock items are linked to Units via foreign keys, and optionally to Categories
-5. **Decimal Precision**: Quantity fields use decimal(10,2) for precise calculations
+7. **Decimal Precision**: Quantity fields use decimal(10,2) for precise calculations

 ---